Why subscribe?

 God's kingdom is not of this world.

-I've become less of a materialist.
-I have become someone who devotes more of his heart and mind to be closer to God, to receive His heart, to understand how He designed this reality.
+But I have become someone who devotes more of his heart and mind to be closer to God, to receive His heart, to understand how He designed this reality.
 I used to idolize technology and the people who built 'foundational tech' systems.
 That was beautiful until it became worship.

 I've seen where tech idolatry leads.
 People worshipping large language models as boyfriends, priests, gods.
 That's the highway to hell, paved with silicon and venture capital.

 The record of my writing is actually a record of throwing away idols—wealth, power, status, nationality.
-Even my gratitude for America, where my parents found asylum after the Tiananmen Square Massacre, doesn't make patriotism my calling.
+Even my gratitude for America, where my parents found asylum after the Tiananmen Square Massacre, doesn't make patriotism my idol.

 We're all here to serve God as His creation.
 That's it.